snokamedia/chform-shortcode/chform-shortcode/README.txt

 - Customize the form's height and maximum width.
 - Display the form in a modal window or as a regular embedded form.
 - Pre-fill the form with a donation amount and frequency using URL parameters.
+- Set the speed of the open/close animation.

 == Installation ==
 1. Download and unzip the plugin